mcgreevyjim66/Generate-Password/README.md

 ## Usage

-To use the Horiseon Marketng Solution website, please vist <https://mcgreevyjim66.github.io/Generate-Password/>
+To use the Generate Password website, please vist <https://mcgreevyjim66.github.io/Generate-Password/>

 ## Source